kobare/techie-tuts/_posts/2020-05-20-what-is-artificial-intelligence.markdown

-You, yes the reader, are part of Artificial Intelligence and you are playing a big role in the rise of this powerful technology.
+You're probably part of Artificial Intelligence and you are playing a big role in the rise of this powerful technology.
 And you are doing it right now.
+How?
 The moment you searched Google's engines and landed on this article, you contributed to the evolution of Artificial Intelligence.
+Congratulations!
+You are now officially involved.
+So read on...

  <br>
 * #### **ARTIFICIAL INTELLIGENCE, WHAT IS IT?**